TylerPetri/shapes-oop-project3/README.md

-An object oriented programming program that displays information on different, with the use of inheritance
+An object oriented programming program that displays information on different shapes, with the use of inheritance